GSA/digitalgov.gov/content/news/2021/03/2021-03-19-tts-reflects-black-histories-to-celebrate-year-round.md

 ---
 date: 2021-03-19 18:33:00 -0500
 title: "TTS Reflects: Black Histories to Celebrate Year-Round"
-deck: In this blog, TTS employees share how Black History Month efforts can inspire our work and innovation year-round.
+deck: "In this blog, TTS employees share how Black History Month efforts can inspire our work and innovation year-round."
-summary: Black history is American history.
-In this blog, TTS employees share how Black history makers can inspire our work and innovation year-round.
+summary: "Black history is American history.
+In this blog, TTS employees share how Black history makers can inspire our work and innovation year-round."

 # See all topics at https://digital.gov/topics
 topics:
   - innovation
   - professional-development
   - communication
   - strategy

 # See all authors at https://digital.gov/authors
 authors:
   - jessyka-castillo
   - aileen-mcgraw
   - dahianna-salazar-foreman

 slug: tts-reflects-black-histories-to-celebrate-year-round

 primary_image: 10x-projects-report-1

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible